 ADO bus for 2 Tulum to Bacalar – 600 / Boat trip for 2 – 500 / Taxi to Cenote Azul – 50 / Entrance to Cenote Azul – 50 / Food and drink – 1435 / 2 nights Casa Ariana 870 = 3505

 Days 9-11 – Playa Del Carmen

 The first full day we had in Playa Del Carmen was spent on a full day trip to Chichen Itza.
 I am not a huge fan of organised coach tours, but with only 2 weeks in the Yucatan, it was the easiest way to do it.
-The trip itself was fine, however Chichen Itza is a big expense, and if I am honest, a little underwhelming.
+The trip itself was fine, however Chichen Itza is a big expense.
+If I am being honest, Chichen Itza was a little underwhelming.
 Our guide gave us great insight into the history of it, which is actually quite sad.
 There are so many vendors all around what should be a sacred site, and the entrance fee has just doubled to 25 USD each.

 3 nights apartment – 1450 / Chichen Itza day tour for 2 – 1500 / Chichen Itza entry for 2 – 930 / Food and Drink – 870 = 3820

 There are lots of cenotes all along the Riviera Maya that you can visit.
 We were just a bit short on time to visit any, but in the interest of making this the most useful Yucatan Itinerary possible, Alex Waltner from The Swedish Nomad wonderfully describes a free cenote near Playa del Carmen!